Are you looking for the best team communication tools for your small business?

 Pricing: Free and paid plans start at $10.99 per user per month.

-Their business communication suite includes phone, SMS, Fax, Messaging for internal team communications, and video meetings.
+Their business communication suite includes phone, SMS, online fax, messaging for internal team communications, and video meetings.

-Integrations are also available for Google Workspace, Office 365, popular CRM software, and marketing platformss.
+Integrations are also available for Google Workspace, Office 365, popular CRM software, and marketing platforms.

 Microsoft Teams is the Slack alternative created by Microsoft.
-It supportss multiple teams, channels, one on one chats, private channels, audio/video calls, and video conferencing features.
+It supports multiple teams, channels, one on one chats, private channels, audio/video calls, and video conferencing features.

 Microsoft Teams have superior video conferencing features baked in.
 Each team member can view that a video conference is happening with an icon on the top and can join in if they are invited.

-Teams also have shift management feature which allows managers to create shift, manage time-offs, assign members to shifts, and more.
+Teams also have a shift management feature that allows managers to create shifts, manage time-offs, assign members to shifts, and more.

-It is widely used in business, education, government, and finance sector.
-Zoom also offers business phone services, mail, and calendar to connect your teams under one platform.
+It is widely used in business, education, government, and finance sectors.
+Zoom also offers business phone services, mail, and calendars to connect your teams under one platform.

 We were big users of Zoom, but as the quality of Google Meet has improved, we have switched away from Zoom to reduce costs in our business.

-What Zoom is really good for is large 100+ people meeting especially if you want to do random breakout rooms.
-It’s also really good for customer webinars because Zoom calls are very reliable and quality is top-notch.
+What Zoom is really good for is large 100+ people meetings, especially if you want to do random breakout rooms.
+It’s also really good for customer webinars because Zoom calls are very reliable, and the quality is top-notch.

-Pricing: Limited Free plan, paid plans start at $149 per user per year but the per user pricing increases after 10 users.
+Pricing: It comes with a limited Free plan.
+The paid plans start at $149 per user per year, but the per-user pricing increases after 10 users.

 Chanty is another excellent employee communication platform with video conferencing, chat, and project management features.